So energy company ExxonMobil has stepped up to support India’s fight against COVID-19 and relieve some of the pressure on the healthcare system.

 Additionally, ExxonMobil has also donated BiPAP machines and oxygen concentrators to hospitals in Delhi, Mumbai and Bengaluru.
 These machines together help pump oxygen into the lungs and airways of those affected with COVID-19, opening the lungs with air pressure to provide concentrated oxygen.

 “Oxygen has emerged as the most critical need during the second wave.
-That’s why we decided to focus on boosting its availability,” ExxonMobil Company India, Bengaluru director Shyamangi Mitra said, adding “Last year also, we had acted promptly to provide medical supplies for our frontline workers.”
+That’s why we decided to focus on boosting its availability,” said Shyamangi Mitra, Director, ExxonMobil Company India Private Limited, Bengaluru.
+“Last year too, we had acted promptly to provide medical supplies for our frontline workers.”

-This new second COVID-19 wave also saw a huge number of people needing intensive care support.
-To help overcome a shortage of intensive care beds, company is setting up modular, mobile intensive care units (ICUs) in Bengaluru.
+The second COVID-19 wave also saw a huge number of people needing intensive care support.
+So the company is setting up modular, mobile intensive care units (ICUs) in Bengaluru to help overcome a shortage of ICU beds.
 It has already set up an ICU unit at the General Hospital in Jayanagar.

-Fully portable, and also able to convert into primary healthcare centres in rural areas , each of these units can provide critical care to five people at a time.
+Fully portable, and able to convert into primary healthcare centres in rural areas as well, each of these units can provide critical care to five people at a time.

 ExxonMobil is helping in other ways, too.
 A major supplier of LNG to India, the energy major has been working to innovate flexible energy solutions for the country leveraging technology.

-As the second wave was peaking in India, ExxonMobil supported Chart Industries to repurpose ISO containers ready for its virtual pipeline project to instead carry much-needed oxygen to hospitals.
+So when the second wave was peaking in India, ExxonMobil supported Chart Industries in repurposing ISO containers ready for its virtual pipeline project to carry much-needed oxygen to hospitals.